 Hair loss is common and effects around 25% of women and as much as 75% of men in the UK at least once during their lifetime but permanent hair loss, Alopecia, is rarer.
-Affecting around 2 in 1000 people, it can effect any age, gender or race and there are several factors which can cause alopecia.
+Affecting around 2 in 1000 people, it can effect any age, gender or race and there are several factors which can cause it.
 These may include an illness, weight loss or an iron deficiency along with stress or a hormonal imbalance.
-But just what is alopecia?
+But what exactly is it?
 And how can it be treated?
 We've rounded up everything you need to know.

 What is alopecia?

-Alopecia Areata is understood to be an autoimmune condition where the immune system mistakenly attacks the hair follicles, leading to hair loss.
+1. Alopecia Areata is understood to be an autoimmune condition where the immune system mistakenly attacks the hair follicles, leading to hair loss.
 This can cause small, smooth bald patches on the scalp and either remain as patchy hair loss or continue until all hair on the scalp or body is lost.
 This type of Alopecia is most common in women under the age of 30 but it can also occur at any age.

 What is the treatment for alopecia?